Amasirat/randimania/README.md

 # Randimania

-Simple command-line tool that randomizes n number of elements.
+Simple command-line tool that stores and randomizes n number of elements.

 # System